jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

  - **For the final thirty minutes** we strapped the two canoes together and furiously paddled to keep them pointed towards shore and moving.
 Tying them together helped somewhat with the stability but even still, every foot was a battle and the river didn’t surrender them easily.

  - We were met with a welcome committee of curious onlookers at shore as we defrosted.
-All in all, a spectacular adventures and a beautiful canyon.
+All in all, a spectacular adventure in a beautiful canyon.

 {{<figure src="/11qDk9dK08.png" caption="Arches National Park">}}